Ethical Issues and Values Should Be Considered By Students Want to Have a Good Job

 Is it Consensual?

 One of the main ethical dilemmas surrounding altering embryos to create a designer baby is that the embryo does not have any ability to consent.
-Based on laws, one must be conscious of giving any form of consent.
+Yet, based on laws, one must be conscious of giving any form of consent.
 The question is, if an embryo cannot do this, is the process of altering the genetic code ethical?
 Many argue that this form of genetic engineering is for the good of the baby.
-It allows diseases to be stopped and provides babies with a healthy baseline.
+It allows diseases to disappear and provides babies with a healthy baseline regardless of ethical issues.

-Being able to create a perfect child would cause a massive gap in society between the ideal and non-ideal humans.
+However, being able to create a perfect child would cause a massive gap in society between the ideal and non-ideal humans.
 Those that have the financial backing to afford the process will remain at the top of their social ladder, and their children will have a clear advantage over others.
 Those less fortunate would not be able to afford any such enhancements.
 Their children would remain normally created and would still be at the bottom of the social chain.
-With such a possible gap in social standings, it is argued that any form of genetic alteration to create a perfect child is 100% unethical.
+With such a possible gap in social standings, one may argue that any form of genetic alteration to create a perfect child is 100% unethical.

-Addressing the ethical concerns of designer babies is something that many in school will hear about.
-It is a subject that has become quite popular in science and medicine.
-At a university level, you may be required to complete a lesson by writing an essay arguing pros and cons of this type of gene alteration.
+Therefore, addressing the ethical concerns of designer babies is something that many in school will hear about.
+Because it is a subject that has become quite popular in science and medicine.
+At a university level, you need to complete a lesson by writing an essay arguing pros and cons of this type of gene alteration.
 No matter what subject you are studying, ethics and values will play a key role.
 With these listed ethical concerns, you can create an argumentative essay that addresses the multiple ethical concerns around modifying a human embryo.

-While the process is not available and may never become legal, it is something that is being debated and is a subject that deserves attention.
+While the process is not available and may never become legal, it is something that is open to discussion.
+And it is a subject that deserves attention.
 As a student, you can address these concerns and provide research and data from documentaries and studies to back your standpoint.

 Magdalena Polka is a Business Solution Designer and an Information Technology / Project Management consultant and author with over 15 years of software development, management and project management experience.